DeborahK/Angular-NgRx-GettingStarted/README.md

 `APM-Demo5`: Completed files after the *Architectural Considerations* module.
 It implements the container/presentational component pattern and the OnPush change detection strategy.

 NOTE:
-- September 2, 2019: This code was modified to Angular version 8 (v8).
+- April 27, 2020: This code was modified to Angular version 9 and NgRx version 9.
 See the CHANGELOG.md file for details.